 Verbena, especially if it is unhealthy or neglected, can often fall prey to spider mites and thrips.
 Some good companion plants for verbena that repel spider mites are dill, cilantro, and garlic.
 If you want to stick to flowers in your flower bed, however, mums and shasta daisies are also good verbena companions because of their ability to drive spider mites away and draw in their predators.
 Basil is said to deter thrips.

 What to Plant with Verbena

 Beyond pest management, another important thing to consider when picking companion plants for verbena is growing conditions.
 Verbena thrives in hot, sunny, dry weather.
 If it’s exposed to too much shade or water, it can easily fall prey to powdery mildew.
-Because of this, the best verbena companions are those that also like it hot, sunny, and dry.
+It is because of this, the best verbena companions are those that also like it hot, sunny, and dry.

 Also, keep color and height in mind when picking companion plants for verbena.
 Depending upon variety, verbena comes in shades of white, pink, red, purple, and blue.
-It never tends to get more than a foot high.
-Choosing a color palate for your garden is really up to your own taste, but some flowers that pair well with verbena include marigolds, nasturtiumsand zinnias.
+It never tends to get more than a foot (31 cm.) high.
+Choosing a color palate for your garden is really up to your own taste, but some flowers that pair well with verbena include marigolds, nasturtiums, and zinnias.